wpkitpro/wp-kit-elementor/readme.txt

 == Changelog ==

-= 1.0.7 - 2024-02-09 =
+= 2.0.0 - 2024-02-09 =
+* New: Add dynamic header and settings for site dynamic header.
+* Tweak: Introduced new function `wp_kit_elementor_display_header` for header display control.
+* Tweak: Customized rendering of site logo and navigation menu in the header.
 * Tweak: Refactor styles enqueue in wp-kit-elementor theme
+* Fixed: Modified the CSS class in `_header.scss` from `.site-logo` to `.site-site-branding`.

 = 1.0.6 - 2024-01-22 =
-* Fix: Correct function names in wp_kit_elementor theme
+* Fixed: Correct function names in wp_kit_elementor theme

 = 1.0.5 - 2024-01-21 =
-* Fix: Refactor function names in WpKit Elementor theme
+* Fixed: Refactor function names in WpKit Elementor theme

 = 1.0.4 - 2024-01-13 =
-* Tweak: Add enqueue theme stylesheet code in functions.php
 * Tweak: Refactor theme function file for wp-kit-elementor
 * New: Add navigation styles to _header-and-footer.scss in wp-kit-elementor theme
 * New: Add style code for header, footer, comments, and posts/pages
-* New: Add theme.scss and related Sass files
-* New: Added new scripts file mode to project
-* New: Define WPKIT_ELEMENTOR_VERSION constant in functions.php
 * Tweak: Updated theme metadata in the style.css file
 * Tweak: Add enqueue theme stylesheet code in functions.php
 * Tweak: Refactor theme function file for wp-kit-elementor
 * Tweak: Replace CSS variables with SCSS variables
-* Tweak: Reorganize SCSS imports and add site logo styles
-* Tweak: Refactor and simplify Sass styles in wp-kit-elementor theme
 * Tweak: Implement styling for various UI components in WP Kit Elementor theme
-* Update: ESLint rules for wp-kit-elementor theme
 * Update: WP Kit Elementor theme's style.css
 * Update: Theme metadata in style.css and readme file
 * Update: Theme version and image for theme screenshot